PrimalNinja/cyborgzoscii/docs/ZWT.md

 `privateclaims` passes through UNSIGNAL three times (twice from the issuer block's double encoding, once more when the shared block is encoded). `sharedclaims` passes through once.

-A typical token -- a 16-byte GUID `sharedsignature` with short claims -- is approximately **0.9-1.2 KB**.
+A typical token -- a 16-byte GUID `sharedsignature` with short claims -- is approximately **1.8-3.2 KB** (measured: empty-claims baseline ~1.8 KB, short claims ~3.2 KB).
+The size is dominated by the three UNSIGNAL layers' random padding rather than the claims, so putting GUID-sized values in the claims barely changes it.

 ---